by Luke Wayne

 "I kept looking in the night visions, And behold, with the clouds of heaven One like a Son of Man was coming, And He came up to the Ancient of Days And was presented before Him.
 And to Him was given dominion, Glory and a kingdom, That all the peoples, nations and men of every language Might serve Him.
 His dominion is an everlasting dominion Which will not pass away; And His kingdom is one Which will not be destroyed," (Daniel 7:13-14).

 This "Son of Man" not only possesses eternal dominion and glory, but the passage also says that all the peoples throughout all the world will "serve" Him.
-The word for "serve" here is a common Hebrew word for "Worship" and is translated that way in the Septuagint (the ancient Greek translation of the Old Testament) and in modern translations such as the NIV.
+The word for "serve" here is a common Hebrew word for "worship" and is translated that way in the Septuagint (the ancient Greek translation of the Old Testament) and in modern translations such as the NIV.
 Indeed, throughout Daniel, this word for "serve" is used only for worship given to God or worship that Daniel and His companions refuse to offer to other gods.
 The Son of Man rightly receives worship as a glorious and eternal ruler of all men.

-That the text implies the "Son of Man" to be divine and worthy of worship is also evidenced in the lofty traditions about Him that are preserved in Jewish Apocryphal works like 1 Enoch and 4 Esdras.
+That the text implies the "Son of Man" to be divine and worthy of worship is also evidenced in the lofty traditions about Him that are preserved in Jewish apocryphal works like 1 Enoch and 4 Esdras.
 It is also noteworthy that, earlier in the chapter, Daniel wrote:

 "I kept looking until thrones were set up, and the Ancient of Days took His seat; His vesture was like white snow and the hair of His head like pure wool.
 His throne was ablaze with flames, its wheels were a burning fire," (Daniel 7:9)

 Why were multiple thrones set up for the Ancient of Days to take His seat?
-The Talmud actually raises this question and records that one acclaimed Rabbi answered that the thrones were for the Ancient of Days and for "David" (presumably referring the Messiah, Son of David).
+The Talmud actually raises this question and records that one acclaimed Rabbi answered that the thrones were for the Ancient of Days and for "David" (presumably referring to the Messiah, Son of David).
 He was rebuked by another Rabbi for blaspheming God by claiming that another could reign beside God as His equal on God's own throne.
 The first Rabbi recanted, and instead, they concluded that God sits on one throne to pronounce judgment and the other to pronounce mercy.4 This shows us what it meant to sit at the right hand of God, especially in connection to Daniel 7, and what was at stake.
 The thrones were the thrones of God, and only God could sit on them.
 No one could sit with Him.
 Yet Jesus claimed the right as the Son of Man to sit on such a throne at the right hand of God.
 He emphasized this by blending with Daniel 7 the words of Psalm 110:1:

 "The LORD says to my Lord: 'Sit at My right hand Until I make Your enemies a footstool for Your feet.'”

 Jesus had already applied this Psalm to Himself not long before this (Mark 12:36, Matthew 22:44, Luke 20:41-44) and used it to say that He was not merely a son of David and was rightly called David's Lord.
-When Jesus claimed to be the Son of man coming on the clouds of heaven and sitting at the right hand of power, He did not leave any room for doubt what He was claiming for Himself.
+When Jesus claimed to be the Son of man coming on the clouds of heaven and sitting at the right hand of power, He did not leave any room for doubt what He was claiming about Himself.
 He claimed to share in the throne and heavenly authority of God the Father and to be worthy of universal worship.
 By identifying Himself as the "Son of Man" in a glorified and lofty sense, Jesus was declaring Himself to be God while still maintaining the proper personal distinction between Himself and the Father.
 In this way, Jesus explained that He was God in a manner that did not conflate the persons of the Trinity or otherwise misrepresent what He meant.

 The Old Testament Prophets frequently used the analogy of marriage to represent God's covenantal bond with His people, to rebuke their unfaithfulness to Him, and to promise a new and better covenant between God and man in the future.
 For example, God through Jeremiah rebukes Israel by saying: